Analyticope/Inotech-Supermarket-Sales-Analysis/README.md

 Eda Involved Exploring HR data to answer key question, such as :

-8 Key Questions This Power BI HR Project Answers:
+8 Key Questions This Power BI Sales Analysis Project Answers:
 1. What is the total sales Revenue
 2. Quantity Sold?
 3. What is the Average price?